 Example of Monolithic Architecture

 Lets consider the online application store example for Amazon with the Monolithic Architecture.
 The high level module could be User Authentication, Customer Process, Item Listing with Prices, Order and Shipment Process, Payment Process, User Notification, Return Orders and many more.
 Each module could have a corresponding service to retrieve or update the process or third-party services which further requires database operations to process the details.
-Even though internally these are divided into components or modules but still all the application code is to be deployed as part of the single deployment process which makes it supported with the monolithic architecture.
+Even though internally these are divided into components or modules but still all the application code is to be deployed as part of the single deployment ( WAR file) process which makes it supported with the monolithic architecture.

 Monolithic Architecture Diagram

 The below given diagram depicts the Monolithic Architecture where application view, user authentication, Item Module, Ordering Module, Payment Module are combined together within single application code repository which is deployed as single application WAR file.

 - Ease of development: Monolithic applications are simple to develop at least in the initial phase as it maintains single code repository